 It is based on the inversion of chords and notes around an axis.

-What Levy came up with was the idea that in music with a tonal center (that is, any piece of music that has a key), every chord and note played has a “negative” opposite chord and note.
+What Levy wrote about was the idea that in music with a tonal center (that is, any piece of music that has a key), every chord and note played has a “negative” opposite chord and note.

 You can find these “negative” chords and notes by inverting (basically flipping or rotating) the regular chords of the song around an axis made by the root tonic note and the note a Perfect 5th above it.